sadiv/docs/en/docs/api/sending/SendContact.md

 The method is aimed for sending a contact message.
 Contact visit card is created and sent to a chat.
 The message will be added to the send queue.
+Linked device not required when sending.
+Messages will be kept for 24 hours in the queue until account will be authorized
 The rate at which messages are sent from the queue is managed by [Message sending delay](../send-messages-delay.md) parameter.

 ## Request {#request}